 Here are 6 keys to supporting a healthy microbiome.
 Based on personal experience and the latest science.

 What we know about psychobiotics is still in its infancy.
 So this is what you can do now.
 And we’ll have more in future issues of Nootropics Expert® Newsletter.
 So make sure you subscribe before you leave (and get your free copy of Secrets of the Optimized Brain).
 Enter your email at the end of this post.

 Fermented foods provide probiotic bacteria.
 This method of preserving food is ancient.
 The Chinese were fermenting cabbage 6,000 years ago.You have many options to choose from including; yogurt (avoid yogurt loaded with sugar, artificial sweeteners and flavors), kefir, Kombucha tea, Tempeh, Kimchi, and sauerkraut.
-Pickles, pickled fruits and vegetables, and cultured condiments.
 Even fermented meat, fish and eggs.
 But be aware that most commercially produced pickled vegetables including sauerkraut is often preserved in vinegar and salt.
 And not fermented.